September 29

 - Joe McCarthy comes out of retirement, accepting the managing job of the Boston Red Sox for 1948.
 When asked about Ted Williams, McCarthy responds "A manager who cannot get along with a .400 hitter ought to have his head examined."

 - 1953 - American League owners finally get rid of Bill Veeck... for now.
 The AL announces that Veeck's controlling interest in the St. Louis Browns has been sold to a Baltimore, MD group headed by mayor Tom D'Alesandro.
-The new owners get immediate approval to move the team to Baltimore, something Veeck had been trying in vain to get approved.
+The new owners get immediate approval to move the team to Baltimore, something Veeck had sought in vain.

 - 1957: